Skip to contents

 5. Wrapper functions and result interpretation

 We can run this entire process with a single line.
-The result is the Seurat object with the OARscore, KW.pvalue, KW.BH.pvalue and pct.missing values in the meta.data slot.
-Additionally, genes are annotated by which missing data patterns (mdp) they have been included in sc.data@assays$RNA@meta.data.
+The result is the Seurat object with the OARscore, KW.pvalue, KW.BH.pvalue and sparsity values in the meta.data slot.
+Additionally, genes are annotated by which gene co-expression patterns they have been included in sc.data@assays$RNA@meta.data.

 sc.data <- oar(data = sc.data,